 Since almost all of my photos are edited and I’m doing a lot of painterly style photos lately, I include a bit about my photo editing process using hashtags for photo editing apps.

 iPhone photographers love to know how you created that look.
-If you don’t mind sharing your secrets, it’s a great way to build relationships.
-People really appreciate knowing about techniques, apps and workflows.
+If you don’t mind sharing your tips, it’s a great way to build relationships.
+People really appreciate knowing about techniques, apps, and workflows.

 9. Give Feedback To Others